vtex/faststore/pull_request_template.md

 <em>Tell us the role of the new feature, or component, in its context.</em>

 ## How to test it?
 <em>Describe the steps with bullet points.
-Is there any extenal link that can be used to better test it or an example?</em>
+Is there any external link that can be used to better test it or an example?</em>

 ## References
 <em>Spread the knowledge: is there any content you used to create this PR that is worth sharing?</em>